Course rules and topic information

 The University Course information page contains course aims, topic information, course rules, and admission requirements for the Doctor of Philosophy Clinical Psychology).

-The 2015 PhD (Clinical) Handbook (PDF 703KB) can be downloaded here ( 2018 PhD (Clinical) Handbook (DOC 195KB) ).
-This handbook is also a guide for students intending to enrol in 2015.
+The 2018 PhD (Clinical) Handbook can be downloaded here ( 2018 PhD (Clinical) Handbook (DOC 195KB) ).
+This handbook is also a guide for students intending to enrol in 2019.

 To assist applicants in selecting a supervisor and research project a list for 2018 PhD (Clinical) Potential Research Projects is available here ( 2018 Clinical PhD Research Projects (DOCX 45KB) ).
-Other staff are happy to discuss PhD projects with applicants.
-Other staff are happy to discuss projects and their research interests.
+Other staff are happy to discuss PhD projects with applicants, see here for a list of staff research interests.
 More information can be obtained from the pages of individual staff members.

 Information regarding placement policies (PDF 103KB) is also provided.